poiyomi/PoiyomiDocs/docs/download/download.md

 </div>

 1. Click the `Add to VCC` button above to add Poiyomi Toon Shader to the Creator Companion.
-The button will open the Creator Companion App.
+The button will open the Creator Companion App of your choice.
     - Didn't work?
 In the VCC, go to `Settings > Packages > Add Repository`, type in `https://poiyomi.github.io/vpm/index.json` and then click `Add`.
 2. When Prompted, click the button labeled `I Understand, Add Respository`.
 3. In the list, make sure `Poiyomi's VPM Repo` is checkmarked.